CourrierGui/plotcpp/README.md

 # Plotcpp

 **Plotcpp** is a simple library which provides some tools to quickly create plots in C++.
-It is build on top of [qcustomplot 2.0](www.qcustomplot.com) and [Qt 5.15](qt.io/) but can be used independently in a project once compiled.
+It is built on top of [qcustomplot 2.0](www.qcustomplot.com) and [Qt 5.15](qt.io/) but can be used independently in a project once compiled.